raffll/yampt/README.md

 <h3>INFO^T^skóra perły^8142170481561424883</h3>Some text<hr>
 ```
-if in "NATIVE.dic" exist
+if in "NATIVE.dic" exist:
 ```
 <h3>DIAL^skin of the pearl</h3>skóra perły<hr>
 ```
-So you can use this way created dictionaries combined with your "NATIVE.dic"
+So you can use this way created dictionaries combined with your "NATIVE.dic".

 ### Making dictionary with all records from plugin, but with CELL, DIAL, BNAM, SCTX translation
 ```